 53}

 When using messageVersions with an idempotency key, the API returns one message ID per version.
-In the example above, you’ll receive two message IDs in the response—one for each message version.
+In the example above, the response contains two message IDs — one per message version.